ryan039df/Smart-Trash-Bin/Readme.md

 # How to use it

+1. Using Arduino UNO,
+2. Have to install Node-Red and its prerequisites (see this for installment https://nodered.org/docs/getting-started/ ),
+3. Use your own WiFi connection mode,
-1. Use local connection (localhost) MQTT for communication between device.
+4. Use MQTT based on WiFi for the communication
-2.